 The rise of digital transformation has brought a much more informed customer base with higher expectations.
 Modern-day businesses must prioritize having a strong digital customer experience (CX) strategy as the key differentiator to woo their customers.

 As per the Walker study, “By 2021, customer experience will overtake price and product as the key brand differentiator.”

-A great CX strategy requires a customer centric mindset and intensive planning.
-Having a sound digital experience strategy requires to work across all business functions with an omni channel approach in mind.
+A great CX strategy requires a customer-centric mindset and intensive planning.
+Having a sound digital experience strategy requires working across all business functions with an omni channel approach in mind.
 Let us start with what it means, why is it important, and best practices of how to improve customer experience.

 What is customer experience (CX) strategy?